kotbaton/pymcdm/docs/modules/american_school.rst

     \end{equation}
     :label: eq:copras_e

-**Step 3.** Determine the sums of difficult normalized values which was calculated previously.
+**Step 4.** Determine the sums of weighted normalized values which was calculated previously.
 Equation (:eq:`eq:copras_splus`) should be used for profit criteria and equation (:eq:`eq:copras_sminus`) for cost criteria.
+It is assumed, that criteria ordered in the way that first :math:`k` criteria are profit and other are cost.
+However, in ``pymcdm`` criteria can be in other order, because their types are determined based on the ``types`` list in arguments.

 .. math::
     \begin{equation}